 This program is conducted in a building designed for welding instruction.
 Students are taught in classroom and lab areas like those found in industry.

-Welding students may find Cooperative Education a way of gaining work experience while attending classes.
+Welding students may find cooperative education to be a way of gaining work experience while attending classes.
 See a Cooperative Education teacher-coordinator for details.

 Welding-Basic Certificate For Direct Employment